-Find a Group of Female Hunters
+3. Find a Group of Female Hunters

-Involve the Kids
+5. Involve the Kids

 My dad passed on his passion for the outdoors to my brother and me at a young age through a variety of activities.
-My mom recognized our enjoyment and quickly wanted to tag along.
-Don't have kids?
-Try a bird dog.
-Several friends of mine began upland bird and waterfowl hunting after seeing their pooch point or retrieve.
+My mom recognized our enjoyment and joined us, making hunting a great family experience for all.
+My final tip for women hunters is to make it a family affair.

 Enjoy the outdoors?

-Don't miss a story!
-Sign up for daily stories delivered to your inbox.
+Sign up for daily stories delivered straight to your inbox.